 Jacksonville, FL (December 2, 2016) – Tra’Chella Johnson Foy, MD was installed as the 130th President of the Duval County Medical Society (DCMS) at the DCMS Inaugural Ball & 164th Annual Meeting on December 2, 2016.
 Dr. Johnson Foy is the first African American female to serve as President of the DCMS.

 Born and raised in Jacksonville, Dr. Johnson Foy is proud to be living and practicing in her hometown.
-She is a board-certified family physician on the Northside
+She is a board certified family physician with Baptist Primary Care.

 Dr. Johnson Foy returned home to complete her residency training in family medicine at the Mayo Clinic.
 She received the Patient Care Award and Outstanding Resident Clinician Award from the Mayo Residency program, as well as the Pfizer Patient Care Award and Bristol Myers Squibb Award for Excellence in Graduate Medical Education.
 She also received an Outstanding Teacher Award from Mayo/University of South Florida.
 She has received numerous acknowledgments as one of Jacksonville’s Top Doctors and has been a recipient of the Patients Choice Award every year since 2008, as well as the award for Most Compassionate Doctor.